File import/export or recording fails due to 2 GB file size limit

 - If neither of the above is an option, then you can export in several smaller parts and combine in an audio editor afterwards (like Audacity).

-- If you're importing a sample which is larger than 2GB, try splitting the file into smaller sections using Audacity.
+- If you're importing a file which is larger than 2GB, try splitting the file into smaller sections using Audacity.

 How to calculate the file size of an audio file